intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Note that changing some settings requires stopping/starting postgres, restart has no effect.

-You may also need to configure (increase) your shared momery (SHMMAX), e.g.
+You may also need to configure (increase) your shared memory (SHMMAX), e.g.

 .. code-block:: bash